elegantstudent/stemextravaganza/README.md

 The application features a custom UI, dynamic state-based routing, and three fully playable minigames built entirely from scratch using the **HTML5 Canvas API** and **Vanilla JavaScript**.

+Note: This codebase was generated utilizing AI assistance.
+My role focused on prompt engineering, architectural design, debugging, and deployment.

 ## ✨ Core Features
 * **Algorithmic Matchmaking:** A dynamic quiz that routes users to specific games based on their input parameters (APM/Reflex vs. Logic/Strategy).
 * **Zero Dependencies:** Built entirely without external frameworks or libraries to demonstrate strong fundamental knowledge of DOM manipulation, the Canvas API, and JavaScript game loops.